tashijha2003-dotcom/nhs-hes-admission-outcomes/README.md

-**NHS Hospital Episode Statistics: Admission Outcomes by Ethnicity**

- **Overview**
-This project presents a descriptive analysis of publicly available NHS Hospital Episode Statistics (HES) Admitted Patient Care data to explore variation in hospital length of stay and admission type across ethnic categories in England.

-Using aggregated, anonymised data, the analysis focuses on population-level patterns rather than individual-level outcomes, providing insight into how admission pathways and demographic structure may relate to hospital resource utilisation.

-   **Aim :**
-To examine differences in mean length of hospital stay across ethnic categories and to explore the relationship between emergency admission proportion and length of stay using aggregate NHS HES data.

-   **Data Source**

-NHS Hospital Episode Statistics (HES)

-Admitted Patient Care (APC) activity tables.

-Reporting year: 2024–25

-Data accessed in aggregated, publicly available format.

-   **Methods**

-Retrospective observational analysis of aggregate HES data

-Data imported and cleaned using Python (pandas)

-Admissions grouped by ethnic category

-Emergency admission proportion calculated as:
-Emergency admissions ÷ (Emergency + Elective admissions)

-Descriptive statistics used to summarise:
-Mean length of stay, Median length of stay, Mean age, Emergency admission proportion

-Visualisations produced using matplotlib and seaborn

- **Key Results**

-Mean Length of Stay by Ethnic Category

-Figure 1 shows the top 15 ethnic categories ranked by mean length of hospital stay.

-Mean length of stay varied across ethnic categories.
-Irish (White) and Caribbean (Black or Black British) groups showed higher average lengths of stay.
-Differences may reflect variation in age structure, case mix, and admission pathways.

-Emergency Admission Proportion vs Mean Length of Stay

-The relationship between emergency admission proportion and mean length of stay is shown in Figure 2.
-A positive association was observed between higher emergency admission proportions and longer average hospital stays.
-Groups with a greater reliance on emergency admissions tended to have increased mean length of stay.
-This pattern is consistent with higher clinical complexity typically associated with emergency care.

- **Summary Statistics**

-Mean length of stay ranged approximately from 2.8 to 6.1 days across groups.
-Emergency admissions accounted for a high proportion (>95%) of admissions across most ethnic categories.
-Mean age varied substantially between groups, which may partially explain observed differences in length of stay.

-**Limitations**

-Analysis is based on aggregated data, preventing individual-level inference.
-No adjustment for comorbidities, diagnosis, or socioeconomic factors.
-Observed associations are descriptive, not causal.

-**Conclusion**
+# NHS Hospital Episode Statistics: Admission Outcomes by Ethnicity

+## Overview

+This project presents a descriptive analysis of publicly available **NHS Hospital Episode Statistics (HES)** Admitted Patient Care data, examining variation in hospital length of stay and admission type across ethnic categories in England.

+Using aggregated, anonymised administrative data, the analysis focuses on **population-level patterns** rather than individual-level outcomes.
+The study provides insight into how admission pathways and demographic structure may be associated with hospital resource utilisation across different ethnic groups.

+---

+## Aim

+The aim of this analysis was to:

+- Examine differences in **mean length of hospital stay** across ethnic categories
+- Explore the relationship between **emergency admission proportion** and **length of stay**

+using aggregate NHS HES Admitted Patient Care data.

+---

+## Data Source

+- **NHS Hospital Episode Statistics (HES)**
+- Admitted Patient Care (APC) activity tables
+- Reporting year: **2024–25**
+- Data accessed in **publicly available, aggregated format**

+---

+## Methods

+- Retrospective observational analysis of aggregate HES data
+- Data imported, cleaned, and processed using **Python (pandas)**
+- Admissions grouped by **ethnic category**
+- Emergency admission proportion calculated as:
+  **Emergency admissions ÷ (Emergency + Elective admissions)**
+- Descriptive statistics used to summarise:
+  - Mean length of stay
+  - Median length of stay
+  - Mean age
+  - Emergency admission proportion
+- Data visualisations produced using **matplotlib** and **seaborn**

+---

+## Key Results

+### Mean Length of Stay by Ethnic Category

+Figure 1 presents the top 15 ethnic categories ranked by mean length of hospital stay.

+Mean length of stay varied across ethnic categories. **Irish (White)** and **Caribbean (Black or Black British)** groups exhibited higher average lengths of stay compared with other groups.
+These differences may reflect variation in **age structure**, **case mix**, and **admission pathways**, rather than ethnicity itself.

+---

+### Emergency Admission Proportion and Length of Stay

+Figure 2 illustrates the relationship between emergency admission proportion and mean length of stay.

+A **positive association** was observed between higher emergency admission proportions and longer average hospital stays.
+Ethnic groups with a greater reliance on emergency admissions tended to experience increased mean length of stay.
+This pattern is consistent with the higher clinical complexity and acuity typically associated with emergency care.

+---

+### Summary Statistics

+- Mean length of stay ranged approximately from **2.8 to 6.1 days** across ethnic categories
+- Emergency admissions accounted for a **high proportion (>95%)** of admissions in most groups
+- Mean age varied substantially between groups, which may partially explain observed differences in length of stay

+---

+## Limitations

+- Analysis is based on **aggregated data**, precluding individual-level inference
+- No adjustment for comorbidities, diagnosis, or socioeconomic factors
+- Observed associations are **descriptive rather than causal**

+---

+## Conclusion

 This analysis demonstrates meaningful variation in hospital length of stay across ethnic categories within NHS Admitted Patient Care data.
-Groups with higher proportions of emergency admissions tended to experience longer average hospital stays, highlighting the importance of admission pathways when interpreting population-level hospital utilisation patterns.
+Groups with higher proportions of emergency admissions tended to experience longer average hospital stays, highlighting the importance of **admission pathway** and **demographic structure** when interpreting population-level hospital utilisation patterns.

-The findings emphasise the value of routinely collected administrative data for health services research while underscoring the need for cautious interpretation when individual-level clinical detail is unavailable.
+The findings illustrate the value of routinely collected administrative data for health services research, while underscoring the need for cautious interpretation when individual-level clinical detail is unavailable.

- **Tools Used**
+---

+## Tools Used

-Python
+- Python

-pandas
+- pandas

-matplotlib
+- matplotlib

-seaborn

-Jupyter Notebook

- **Repository Contents**

-01_hes_analysis.ipynb — Full analysis notebook

-mean_los_by_ethnicity_top15.png — Figure 1: Mean length of stay

-emergency_prop_vs_mean_los.png — Figure 2: Emergency admissions vs LOS

-ethnicity_los_summary.csv — Summary statistics table

 - seaborn
+- Jupyter Notebook

+---

+## Repository Contents

+- `01_hes_analysis.ipynb` — Full analysis notebook
+- `mean_los_by_ethnicity_top15.png` — Figure 1: Mean length of stay by ethnic category
+- `emergency_prop_vs_mean_los.png` — Figure 2: Emergency admission proportion vs length of stay
+- `ethnicity_los_summary.csv` — Summary statistics table